-• The project is centered on the north-east trending Baikie sub-belt of the circa 3.0 Ga Archean Florence Lake greenstone belt (FLGB).
+- The project is centered above the north-east trending Baikie sub-belt of the circa 3.0 Ga Archean Florence Lake greenstone belt (FLGB).

-• Exploration of the FLGB, initiated in the late 1950s, has been intermittent to present day; comprising a variety of piecemeal airborne, ground and borehole geophysical surveys (magnetics, EM, IP), mapping, geochemical surveys and drilling (approximately 6,100 m of total drill meterage in 52 diamond drill holes - majority of drill holes < 150 m).
+- Exploration work on the FLGB, initiated in the late 1950s, has been intermittent to present day; comprising a variety of piecemeal airborne, ground and borehole geophysical surveys (magnetics, EM, IP), mapping, geochemistry and drilling (~ 6,100 m of total drill meterage in 52 diamond drill holes - majority of drill holes < 150 m).

-• The Baikie showing is the most significant Ni-Cu-Co (± PGE) sulphide occurrence recognized on the project thus far, and subsequently has been the focus of historic exploration work (refer to Figure 1 for location).
+- The Baikie showing is the most significant Ni-Cu-Co (± PGE) sulphide occurrence recognized on the project thus far, and subsequently has been the focus of historic exploration work.
 Historic grab samples from the showing assayed up to 9.22% Ni, 0.49% Cu, 0.23% Co, and 1718 ppb Pd + Pt, and drill results of 2.2% Ni over 11.32 m from FLK-92-02.

-• Sulphide mineralization at Baikie, hosted by ultramafics and mafic volcanics, is characterized by “shoots or channels” of disseminated, semi-massive and massive pyrrhotite, pentlandite and minor chalcopyrite, and the continuity was proven over 110 metres of strike length and to a vertical depth of at least 150 metres but still remains open at depth (refer to Figure 2).
+- Sulphide mineralization at Baikie, hosted by ultramafics and mafic volcanics, is characterized by “shoots or channels” of disseminated, semi-massive and massive pyrrhotite, pentlandite and minor chalcopyrite, and the continuity was proven over 110 metres of strike length and to a vertical depth of at least 150 metres but remains open at depth.